 Take a stroll through the store section on Bodybuilding.com and you will see tons of supplements geared toward building lean muscle and restoring the body after a strenuous workout.
 For the most part, these supplements work well for people, but not all supplements work for all people.
 Due to the unique nature of our bodies, some athletes will respond differently to some supplements.
 Despite those differences, there are a number of supplements that show the greatest benefit and the most return across the board.
-I will highlight five of the top supplements that will help you best with muscle growth.
+Here are the five I feel work best with muscle growth.

 Creatine is a naturally occurring substance within our muscle cells, primarily around the skeletal muscle tissue where approximately 95 percent of the body's creatine supply can be found.
 The remainder is stored throughout the rest of the body.

 This naturally occurring metabolite has been reproduced as creatine monohydrate for dietary supplement purposes.
 It's used for cellular energy production and modulation.